Gopi-27/DSA/README.md

 # DSA
-Learning "Data Structures &amp; Algorithms" in C with Ashok Marnala Sir , in Technical Hub
+Learning "Data Structures &amp; Algorithms" in C with Ashok Marnala Sir , at Technical Hub